 The fastest elite and the slowest back of the packer are out there on the same course on the same day.

 But the process of getting to the start line is (and should be) unique to each runner.
-The training tips and advice for experienced veterans striving for an age group win will barely resemble the tips that are appropriate for a first-timer just hoping to finish.
+The training tips and advice for experienced veterans striving for an age group win will barely resemble the tips appropriate for a first-timer just hoping to finish.

 I’ve recently read a number of these ‘how to prepare for a marathon’ lists and encountered more than a little fear mongering.
 I’ve run dozens of marathons, and I like to think I’ve learned a few things in the process.
 I for sure know what to expect.
 Even so, some of these lists make me a little nervous about training.

-If you, like me, are a mere mortal (not a marathon master) there are a few things that you really don’t need to worry about while training for a marathon.
+If you, like me, are a mere mortal (not a marathon master) there are a few things you really don’t need to worry about while training for a marathon.

 Missing A Day